A Careful Examination of Large Behavior Models for Multitask Dexterous Manipulation

 Abstract

 Robot manipulation has seen tremendous progress in recent years, with imitation learning policies enabling successful performance of dexterous and hard-to-model tasks.
 Concurrently, scaling data and model size has led to the development of capable language and vision foundation models, motivating large-scale efforts to create general-purpose robot foundation models.
-While these models have garnered significant enthusiasm and investment, meaningful evaluation of real-world performance remains a challenge, limiting both the pace of development and inhibiting a nuanced understanding of current capabilities.
-In this paper, we rigorously evaluate multitask robot manipulation policies, referred to as Large Behavior Models (LBMs), by extending the Diffusion Policy paradigm across a corpus of simulated and real-world robot data.
-We propose and validate an evaluation pipeline to rigorously analyze the capabilities of these models with statistical confidence.
-We compare against single-task baselines through blind, randomized trials in a controlled setting, using both simulation and real-world experiments.
-We find that multi-task pretraining makes the policies more successful and robust, and enables teaching complex new tasks more quickly, using a fraction of the data when compared to single-task baselines.
-Moreover, performance predictably increases as pretraining scale and diversity grows.
+Although these models have garnered considerable enthusiasm and investment, meaningful evaluation of real-world performance remains a challenge, limiting the pace of development and inhibiting a nuanced understanding of current capabilities.
+Here, we rigorously evaluated multitask robot manipulation policies, referred to as large behavior models, by extending the diffusion policy paradigm across a corpus of simulated and real-world robot data.
+We proposed and validated an evaluation pipeline to rigorously analyze the capabilities of these models with statistical confidence.
+We compared against single-task baselines through blind, randomized trials in a controlled setting, using both simulation and real-world experiments.
+We found that multitask pretraining made the policies more successful and robust and enabled teaching complex new tasks more quickly, using a fraction of the data when compared with single-task baselines.
+Moreover, performance predictably increased as pretraining scale and diversity grows.

 Publication